Things I Wish I Knew Before My Wedding

 This is more of an organizational tip, but it’s still important to mention as something you may have wished you knew before planning your wedding.

-When everything is said and done and you had a fantastic wedding weekend and honeymoon, it’s time to sit down and write thank-you notes.
+When everything is said and done, and you had a fantastic wedding weekend and honeymoon, it’s time to sit down and write thank-you notes.

-Try to not put this task off – it will only make it harder on yourself in the long run.
+Try not to put this task off—it will only make it harder on yourself in the long run.

 As a result, having all of your cards ready and stamped before the big day, and you’ll find it much simpler to catch up.